 , from Salem State University in 2006 with a 3.73 GPA.
 I was awarded both the highest departmental, and highest college-level, awards for graduating seniors.
 While at Salem State, I supported myself by working in the college's Learning Center, tutoring my peers in chemistry

 , anatomy, and physiology.
 For my tutoring, I was presented with a "You Make A Difference" certificate by the Dean of Student Support Services.

-After graduation, I worked as a pediatric nurse for three years, and I now split my time between independently tutoring, tutoring Anatomy & Physiology at Laboure' College in Boston, teaching CPR and First Aid classes, researching, and writing a book with the aim of fixing our fractured, failing healthcare system.
-I enjoy sharing my knowledge by tutoring.
-I take pleasure in helping my students overcome the tremendous challenges nursing education presents so that they can then practice as a nurse and provide their patients with the best possible care.
+After graduation, I worked as a pediatric nurse for three years.
+I now split my time between independently tutoring and teaching CPR and First Aid classes.
+I enjoy helping my students overcome the tremendous challenges nursing education presents so that they can graduate and then practice as a nurse and provide their patients with the best possible care.

 I meet with some students weekly, some biweekly, and some only three or four times a semester to review before an exam.
 More new graduate nurses are being produced than ever before; new graduates are entering a difficult job market.
 Grades matter, and the cusp is a terribly uncomfortable place to live.
 My tutoring can help.